dtinblack/dtinblack.github.io/_posts/2016-01-26-ten-tips-for-blogs.md

 <b>7.
 What style should the blog have?</b>

 Will the blog be opinionated? - if so will it be balanced or take one side?
 Will it be informative? - in which case if it is using technical terminology then what is the level of knowledge of the target audience?
-If the blog is putting forward a case what is the key point and how do the supporting arguments suppott the central message?
+If the blog is putting forward a case what is the key point and how do the supporting arguments support the central message?

 <b>8.
 How many words should a typical post be?</b>

 Length of the blog is important because reading it has to fit into the busy lives of the target audience.
-Should it be short and too the point or be a long full of detailed analysis?
+Should it be short and to the point or be a long full of detailed analysis?

 <b>9.
 What will be the process required to develop the posts?</b>